-Your Do-It-Yourself attitude is commendable, but at some point you’ll need to hire a home repair contractor and pay someone to fix something in your home.
-There are going to be situations when you don’t have the time, inclination or skill to make a particular repair or do some of the work you need done.
+Your "do-it-yourself" attitude is commendable, but at some point, you’ll need to hire a home repair contractor and pay someone to fix something in your home.
+There are going to be situations when you don’t have the time, inclination, or skill to make a particular repair or do the work that has to be done.
 We all hire someone to fix something in our house at some point.

 Types of Home Repair Contractors